 Hotels, from deluxe to budget, can be found in most towns across the country, while international hotels are generally found in major towns and tourist areas.
-Most choice can be found in Jakarta and on Bali, with the international hotel scene varying widely, from corporate behemoths to the laid back luxury on offer at Nihiwatu on Sumba.
+Jakarta and Bali offer the greatest selection of accommodation, with the international hotel scene varying widely from corporate chains to luxurious resorts.

-There’s something to suit every budget in Indonesia, with even high-end hotels seeming comparatively bargainous in terms of value for money.
-Whilst high hotel taxes are charged (10% service, plus 11% government tax), depending on the hotel, these will simply be rolled up into the final bill.
-Resort hotels on Bali vary from international class, luxury hotels to beach cottages.
+Most hotels also charge 10% service, plus 11% government tax, these will simply be rolled up into the final bill.
 Most hotels include pools and will supply leisure equipment for an additional fee.
-Wi-Fi is readily available, even in rural areas, although the connection may be slow.
+Wi-Fi is readily available, although the connection may be slow.

 Grading: All hotels are graded according to facilities.

 Cheap guesthouses with no air conditioning and shared basic Indonesian-style bathrooms are popular with visitors for short stays.
 You can also choose from the reasonably-priced beach and lakeside cottages and chalets.
 On Sumatra, it is possible to stay in a reproduction of a traditional batak house with its distinctive high, pointed roof.

 Although camping in national parks is popular among the Indonesian youth, formal camping grounds with power and facilities are hard to come by.
 Outside of the parks, official campsites do not exist.
 Some mountain treks include camping, and operators will normally supply the gear.

 In Bali, Jakarta and the Gili islands, backpacker-style hostels with dormitories can be found.
 They tend to be cheap and cheerful with shared facilities.